 Life Stages of Lice

-The second phase of the life cycle of a louse is when the bug hatches and is referred to as a nymph.
-During this stage, which lasts approximately 10 days the louse will go through 3 different molting stages on day 8, 11 and 16.
-In the nymph stage, lice are unable to reproduce.
+The second phase of the life cycle of the louse is when the bug hatches and is referred to as a nymph.
+During this stage, which lasts approximately 10 days the louse will go through 3 different molting stages.